Mathematics

 Career Opportunities

-Since mathematical scientists use mathematics to solve real-world problems, a degree in mathematics, applied mathematics, or computer science prepares a student for a variety of positions in business, government, industry, and education (teaching K-12).
+A degree in mathematics, applied mathematics, computer science, or computer networks prepares a student for a variety of positions in business, government, industry, and education or to pursue graduate studies in a variety of areas.
 The types of exciting and rewarding careers available include actuary, cryptologist, computer programmer, computer systems analyst, information scientist, mathematician, engineer, numerical analyst, operations research analyst, and statistician.
+The types of graduate programs available include but are not limited to mathematics, mathematics education, engineering, computer science, data science, cybersecurity, robotics, physics, computational biology, health informatics, statistics and biostatistics.

 Degrees